Using lateral dispersion to optimise microfluidic trap array efficiency: Materials and methods

 This ratio allows investigating possible entrance effect of particle distribution.

 \item The trap array aspect ratio $A_r$ is defined by the ratio between the number of lines $N_l$ in stream direction and the number of columns $N_c$ in lateral direction of the trap array:

 This ratio is maybe the less intuitive, but we will see that it may play a role.
-Most studies show MTA with an $A_r<1$ but without motivating this choice.
+Most studies show trapping array with an $A_r<1$ but without motivating this choice.
 We thus intend to inspect its role.

 \item And finally, in order to characterize the importance of the channel width occupied by particles at the inlet, we introduce, the inlet and outlet channels to cavity width ratio in the lateral direction: